 HGC Engineering was retained by 2150745 Ontario Inc. to conduct a noise impact study for a proposed residential development to be located at 7170 Goreway Drive, in Mississauga, Ontario.
 The proposed development will include three blocks of 3-storey townhouses and a private road.
 Lands to the east and south of the subject site are existing residential with some commercial uses on the east side of Goreway Drive.
-The study is required by the Municipality as part of the planning and approvals process.
+The study is required by the Municipality as part of the planning and approvals process, and has been updated to reflect the latest site plan, floor plans, and building elevations.

 The primary sources of noise impacting the site were determined to be road traffic on Goreway Drive and air traffic.
 Relevant road traffic data was obtained from the City of Mississauga.
 The latest noise contours for the Lester B. Pearson International Airport were obtained.
 This data was used to predict future traffic sound levels at the locations of the proposed dwellings facades and in the outdoor amenity areas.
-The predicted sound levels were compared to the guidelines of the Ministry of Environment and Climate Change (MOECC) and the Municipality to develop noise control recommendations.
+The predicted sound levels were compared to the guidelines of the Ministry of the Environment, Conservation and Parks (MECP) and the Municipality to develop noise control recommendations.

-The sound level predictions indicate that future road and air traffic sound levels will exceed MOECC guidelines at the proposed residential buildings.
+The sound level predictions indicate that future road and air traffic sound levels will exceed MECP guidelines at the proposed residential buildings.
 Since the site is located between NEF 30 and 35 noise contours (approximately NEF 31), central air conditioning is required to be included in the dwellings.
 Upgraded building constructions (windows, doors, walls and ceiling/roof constructions) are required for the proposed buildings.
 Associated acoustical requirements are specified in this report.
 Warning clauses are recommended to inform future residents of the road and air traffic noise impacts and the neighbouring commercial facilities.